-Connect the switch to an Ethernet 10/100BaseT network by plugging in the Ethernet cable at the RJ-45 connector.
+Connect the switch to an Ethernet 10/100Base-T network by plugging the Ethernet cable into the RJ-45 connector (Figure 2-4).
 This connection allows access to the switch's internal SNMP agent and remote Telnet and Web access.